cregox/cregox.github.io/pages/basiux.md

 ![{{ page.image }}]({{ site. image_path }}{{ page.image }})

-# {{ page.description }}
+## {{ page.description }}

+# 2015

-it's easy to come up with arbitrary summaries in retrospect.
+it's easy to come up with arbitrary summaries in retrospect. still...

-basiux is no more. the result was [a small presentation in a "reach for the moon" event on a London Google office](https://photos.app.goo.gl/DK74wJMQrUDRP2wS7). for my mom. she was filming it. so happily and satisfied, she has been glowing ever since. the first and last presentation of the project. she had missed, after all, [the first and only theater play he had produced](/proud).
+basiux is no more.

+the result was [a small presentation in a "reach for the moon" event on a London Google office](https://photos.app.goo.gl/DK74wJMQrUDRP2wS7). for my mom. she was filming it. so happily and satisfied, she has been glowing ever since. the first and last presentation of the project. she had missed, after all, [the first and only theater play her son had produced](/proud).

-the site is now obsolete. probably too buggy. the idea was transformed into something else and the will evolved into [another goal. a reachable one](/ahoxus). but that subjective result, a radiant mother, will endure.
+the site is now obsolete. probably too buggy. the idea was transformed into something else and the will evolved into [another goal. a reachable one](/ahoxus).

+but that subjective result (a radiant mother) endures.

 it was worth it.